 The IB Learner Profile

-The IB learner profile consists of ten attributes that define the ideal learner the IB program strives to cultivate.
-These attributes are woven into the MYP curriculum and play a crucial role in shaping students into global citizens.
+The IB learner profile consists of ten attributes that define the ideal learner the IB Programmes strives to cultivate.
+These attributes are woven into the DP curriculum and play a crucial role in shaping students into global citizens.

 The IB learner profile attributes are: